zach-wahrer/mpv/README.md

 ## Acknowledgments
 ---
 * Thanks to [emailregex.com](https://emailregex.com/) for the regex code to validate email addresses (used in both Python and Javascript).
+* Another thanks goes out to Doug Neiner and Chris Coyier for the awesome [CSS background code](https://css-tricks.com/perfect-full-page-background-image/).